 Of course, supporting the end-to-end ecommerce journey requires a multitude of moving parts, working together as part of a holistic technology ecosystem.
-Fortunately, WooCommerce is able to leverage the power of an extensive WordPress developer community, including a vast library of plugins that can be integrated with your platform to provide the additional capabilities you need.
+Fortunately, WooCommerce development activities are able to leverage the power of an extensive WordPress developer community, including a vast library of plugins that can be integrated with your platform to provide the additional capabilities you need.

 In this article we’ll explore some of the key areas you’ll need to address when building your ecommerce solution, and cover some of the best WooCommerce plugins, to support you in designing and building an effective ecommerce platform.

 WooCommerce is a plugin for adding ecommerce functionality to the WordPress framework, enabling retailers to quickly set up an online shop on an existing or new WordPress installation.
 It provides a wide range of standard ecommerce functionality as standard to manage products, orders, payments and shipping, and its flexible platform can support physical goods, digital goods, memberships, subscriptions, appointments and more.

 Yes, the WooCommerce plugin itself is open source and can be added to any WordPress installation free of charge.
 Payment providers may however add charges to transactions, and certain other plugins can also add costs, as can additional requirements such as hosting, domain ownership and infrastructure – so be sure to consider these when budgeting for your ecommerce solution.